lupyuen/zig-bl602-nuttx/README.md

 // Define the Modules and the First / Last Functions in each Module.
 // We order the Modules from High-Level to Low-Level. var all_modules = [_]Module {
-    Module {
+    // LoRaMAC Handler is the Top Level Module that drives the LoRaWAN Stack Module {
         .name           = "LMHandler",
         .first_function = "LmHandlerInit",